 This is obviously quite a different beast to, say, the Gerber Freescape Camp Saw.
 And if you’re really needing the extra 5 feet of reach, then it’s obviously the right option to go for.
 But if you don’t need the extension, you will probably prefer the Gerber.

 This heavy-duty saw features a curved blade made from high-grade steel.
-The blade is 14 inches long and features large teeth to make cutting easier and faster.
+It has a 14 inch blade and features large teeth to make cutting easier and faster.
 In total, the saw measures just under 20 inches, meaning you’ll have to make room for it in your backpack.

 This saw comes with a durable black polypropylene sheath to cover the blade and a detachable belt holder so you can keep it in easy reach when needed.